-PV systems are inherently modular with varying typical module size with respect to residential, commercial and utility scale use.
-A typical module unit size is between 250 and 300 $W_p$ for residential purposes whereas utility scale size is between 350 $W_p$ and 430 $W_p$ , but can be up to 500 $W_p$ .
+PV systems are inherently modular with different typical module sizes for respective residential, commercial and utility scale applications.
+A typical module unit size is between 250 and 300 W_p for residential purposes whereas utility scale size is currently between 450 W_p and 600 W_p (with new products/R&D products up to 670 W_p)

-The size of a typical residential installation in Denmark is normally between 4 and 6 kWp corresponding to an area of 25-40 m for c-Si modules.
-Residential PV installations are often optimised for a high degree of self-consumption, with an inverter sizing factor of 1.0 - 1.2, but may also deliver surplus power to the outer radials of the distribution grid.
-To increase self-consumption residential PV's can be combined with a small sized battery to absorb peak generation.
+The size of a typical residential installation in Denmark is normally between 4 and 6 kW_p corresponding to an area of 25-40 m2 for c-Si modules.
+Residential PV installations are often optimised for a high degree of self-consumption, with an inverter sizing factor around 1 to 1.1 but may also deliver surplus power to the outer radials of the distribution grid.
+To increase self-consumption, residential PV's can be combined with a small sized battery to absorb peak generation.
+Additional cost of a battery varies by size, but for a 6.7 kWp PV system, a 5 kWh lithium-ion battery will typically cost about 5,000-6,000 € excl.
+VAT including installation.
+The cost of the batteries may be covered by the savings obtained through increased self-consumption, including lower energy tax payments.

-Commercial and Industrial PV systems are typically installed on residential, office or public buildings, and range typically from 50 to 500 kWp in size.
+Commercial and Industrial PV systems are typically installed on residential, office or public buildings, and typically range from 50 to 500 kW_p in size.
 Such systems are often designed to fill the available roof area but also for a high degree of self-consumption.
-They will typically have a sizing factor around 1.1 - 1.2 and may deliver non-self-consumed power to a transformer in the low voltage distribution grid.
+They will typically have a sizing factor around 1 to 1.2 and may deliver non-self-consumed power to a transformer in the low voltage distribution grid.

 Utility scale systems or PV power plants will normally be ground mounted and typically range in size from 0.5 MW and beyond.
-The most recent utility scale plants in Denmark are between 20 and 60 MW ${\rm p}$ as of 2019.
-They are typically operated by independent power producers that by use of transformers deliver power to the medium voltage grid.
-The sizing factor is typically around 1.25.
+New utility scale plants in Denmark are typicallu between 20 and 60 MW $p$ (as of 2021) but larger plants up to 300 MWp are also now under construction.
+They are typically operated by independent power producers that by use of transformers deliver power to either the medium voltage distribution grid or directly to the high voltage transmission grid.
+As previously described, the sizing factor may vary from 1.05 (due to RFG requirements) to 1.5.

-The module area needed to deliver 1 kWp of peak generation capacity can be calculated as $1/\eta{mod}$ , and equals 5.3 m by today's standard PV modules.
-For modules on tilted roofs, 1 m of roof area is needed per m of module area.
+The module area needed to deliver 1 kW_p of peak generation capacity can be calculated as $1/\eta{mod}$, and equals 4.9 m2 by today's standard PV modules.
+For modules on tilted roofs, 1 m2 of roof area is needed per m2 of module area.
 Modules on flat roofs and modules on ground will typically need more roof and land area than the area of the modules itself, in order to avoid too much shadowing from the other modules.
 Table 2 shows typical ratios of the area of the module to the ground surface required for the installation, so-called ground coverage ratios.
 For residential installations, the table shows the ratio between module area and roof area (assuming tilted roof installation).